fanyuyu/Know-your-fans/README.md

 Below are some insights from EDA:
 1. Some pages are much more popular.
 They had more than 10,000+ engaged users in one month.
 2. Majority of the users' engagement type is “like”, especially for the most popular pages.
-3. There are a small proportion of users who had more than one type of engagements for each page.
+3. There are a small proportion of users who had more than one type of engagement for each page.
 4. There are an even smaller proportion of users who engaged across pages.

 ## Dataset Preprocessing